 VanderSpek, Henry.
 Faith, Hope & U2.
 Toronto: Digory Designs, 2000.

 Washburn, Kim.
-Breaking Through by Grace: The Bono Story Grand Rapids, MI: Zonderkidz/Zondervan, 2010.
+Breaking Through by Grace: The Bono Story.
+Grand Rapids, MI: Zonderkidz/Zondervan, 2010.
+(For elementary or middle school readings levels, 93 pages.)

 Waters, John.
 Race of Angels.
 London: Fourth Estate Limited, 1994.

 Williams, Michael.
-“One but not the same: U2 Concerts, Community and Cultural Identity,” in Udo Merkel (ed.)
-Identity Discourses and Communities in International Events, Festivals and Celebrations.
+“One but not the same: U2 Concerts, Community and Cultural Identity.”
+In Identity Discourses and Communities in International Events, Festivals and Celebrations.
+Ed.
+Udo Merkel.
 Basingstoke: Palgrave Macmillan, 2015.
 242-259.

 Williams, Peter and Steve Turner.
 U2 Rattle and Hum: The Official Book of the U2 Movie.
 New York: Harmony Books, 1988.